aaronsalmon/gragertforcitycouncil.com/getinvolved/index.md

 ### Volunteer

 This is an all-volunteer campaign!
-While I will be out reaching as many voters as possible, I cannot do it alone.
-Have an idea for how you can help before April 3rd? <a href="mailto:gragertforcitycouncil@gmail.com">Send me an email</a>.
+While Jeremy will be reaching as many voters as he can, he cannot do it alone.
+Have an idea for how you can help before April 6th? <a href="mailto:gragertforcitycouncil@gmail.com">Send me an email</a>.

 ### Donate